kingpotato/testapp/README.md

 testapp
 =======

-This repository includes all kind of test and util program.
+This repository includes some useful test program.
+It can be simply compiled by gcc or arm-none-linux-gnueabi-gcc command without any CFLAG or LIB.

 Compile
 =======